How To Manually Grind Coffee Beans

 The added advantage of these grinders is that they are extremely easy to move around with.
 There is no electrical outlet required – just some beans and yourself.

-Perfect for camping and travelling!
+Perfect for camping and traveling!

-If you do not like a very strong brew then this is fine for your brewing purposes.
+If you do not like a very strong brew, then this is fine for your brewing purposes.

 As the grounds are larger – the brew will be weaker than one made with a much finer consistency.

 As the beans travel over the burrs, they tear the coffee beans into smaller and smaller fragments.

 This process creates a fine powder, all in a uniform size.

-A handground or manual coffee bean grinder is turned by hand using a handle on the top or on the side of the grinder.
+This is usually done by turning by hand a handle on the top or on the side of the manual grinder.